-You should also never lead the suit that was turned-down.
-The most likely reason it was turned-down was they were void.
+It is usually best not to lead the suit that was turned down.
+The reason it was turned down was they were most likely void in that suit.
 If you hold an ace in that suit, it is best to wait until later in the hand.

 If the dealer picks up and you hold three trump, lead your middle trump, not your smallest.
-The reason being, you are trying to force out their larger trump.
-This could leave you in a position to control trump latter on.
+The reason is that you are trying to force out their larger trump.
+This could leave you in a position to control trump later on.
 You don't want them taking the trick with a small trump.
 Many times this is the only way to set them up for a euchre.
 There is always the chance that you hold more trump than the maker.

 If your partner made trump, and you hold a bower, this should be your first lead.
 If you hold both, only play the right.
 Do not play the left, as this may clear out all trump leaving your opponents holding the boss cards.
 If you do not hold a bower, lead any small trump.
 Remember, on any call from the third seat, a trump lead, if possible, is mandatory.